jfcloutier/karma_system/design_notes/plans.md

-# Affordances
+# Plans

-A Cognition Actor (CA) seeks, through the execution of affordances, to persist pleasant experiences it holds and to terminate its unpleasant experiences.
+A Cognition Actor (CA) seeks, through the execution of plans, to persist pleasant experiences it holds and to terminate its unpleasant experiences.

 ## Recap